algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 The story has 2 parts : The Tutorial gameplay and the Main gameplay.

+All the design thinking of the scenario and cards are available on [this spreadsheet](https://docs.google.com/spreadsheets/d/16rkbt74pS5Rb-UToZqiECkykuM-bd2_UqGowPhPE3_A/edit?gid=0#gid=0)

+Details for each gameplay are given below.

 #### 2.5.2.
 Tutorial

 Before the 30 minutes main gameplay, a 10 minutes long tutorial introduces to the player: